- Encountering the VBA runtime error 1004 is not a good sign, but this article could prove helpful.

 If you found this article helpful or you have any suggestions, get into contact with us by using the comment section below.

 VBA stands for Visual Basic for Applications.
 Excel VBA is Microsoft’s programming language for Excel.

 There are three types of VBA errors that you may encounter when executing an Excel macro.
 These compile errors, runtime errors, and logical errors (bugs).

 Runtime errors occur during the execution of your code and cause the code to stop running.
-Check out our detailed Excel runtime error fix article.
+For example, if your code attempts to divide by zero, you will be presented with a message box, which states Run-time error 11: Division by zero.